Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 Cons

-Requires good understanding of the market and timing
+Requires a good understanding of the market and timing.

 6. Hand Your Portfolio to Your Children (Generational Wealth)